 I am a scholar and practitioner of digital publishing and editing, particularly of scholarly multimedia content.
 This work lies at the intersection of digital humanities methods and production, the composition and assessment of multimedia texts including the evaluation of digital scholarship for tenure and promotion, the teaching of academic literacies and writing for the workplace and for publication, and information/digital literacies as presented through robust metadata and preservation needs for digital scholarship.

-I study and teach rhetorical activities and genres in digital media and publishing contexts, emphasizing how users learn to analyze and produce them towards professional purposes.
+In my research, practice, and teaching, I take a rhetorical approach to publishing, emphasizing how users learn to analyze and produce texts for specific purposes and audiences.
 I call this apprenticeship philosophy an editorial pedagogy.

 As of January 1, 2018, I began directing a new digital publishing initiative at Wayne State University Libraries that features Vega, an academic publishing platform funded by an Andrew W. Mellon Foundation grant.
 This work is based on my editorial leadership of the premier online, peer-reviewed, open-access journal Kairos: Rhetoric, Technology, and Pedagogy, which exclusively publishes digital media scholarship and is read in 180 countries.
 I also serve as the executive director of the Council of Editors of Learned Journals.